springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 Within the `cat-service` repo make a change to the file `bump`

-Reach your the file `cat-service/bump` in your repo by clicking the next command to get a link in terminal-1.
+Open the file `cat-service/bump` in your repo by clicking the next command to get a link in terminal-1.
 ```execute-1
 echo https://github.com/$GITHUB_ORG/cat-service/blob/educates-workshop/bump
 ```